 The Toisfois Yuntif, however, disagrees with the RASHBAM, who he refers to as a “groisse pervert”, pointing out that upon moving to Lithuania, the RASHBAM was compelled to register as a sex offender.
 Rather, says the Toisfois Yuntif, the Parsha teaches us that it is hard to be a Jew.
 If we look at all the Mitzvois Asey and Loi Sa’asey, they are hard to keep.
 Which comes more naturally to you on a Saturday morning?
 Turning on the TV and opening a beer, or getting into a suit, putting on a tie, and walking twelve blocks up a hill with your screaming kids only to sit next to some guy in shul who is shukkeling so much you would think he was going to drill a hole through the floor, when all the while his dandruff is the only thing coming between you and his unbrushed shabbos morning breath?
 Ich vais, how many of us can stand up to that challenge?
 Of course, we are all three times as likely to violate the commandment!

-With this in mind, chazzal has over the years developed a series of strategies to increase the odds of our success, guaranteeing happiness in this life and the World To Come.
-According to a famous Mishna in Perek Zayin of Pirkei Avois:
+With this in mind, chazzal has over the years developed a series of strategies to increase the odds of our success, guaranteeing happiness in this life and in Oilum Habah, the World To Come.
+According to a famous Mishna in Perke Zayin of Pirkei Avois:

-• Rabbi Galileo use to always carry extra money with him, so that whenever a beggar would come his way, we would always be able to be mekayim the mitzvah of tzedakah.
+-- Rabbi Gamliel use to always carry extra money with him, so that whenever a beggar would come his way, we would always be able to be mekayaim the mitzvah of tezedakah

 But the Vilna Goyn vehemently disagrees.
 He insists that you MUST take EVERY WORD in KOL HATOIRAH KOOLOH literally.
 In discussing Parshas Bechukoisai specifically, he notes that the Toichacha, the Rebuke and warnings of punishment, should be taken quite literally.